h2non/dployr/README.md

 **Dployr** is a Ruby utility that simplifies cloud management and deployment across different providers

-You can configure your infraestructure and deployment from a simple configuration file which support built-in rich features
+You can setup your project cloud infraestructure from a simple configuration file which support built-in rich features

-Dployr requires Ruby >= `1.9.x`
+Dployr provides a featured [command-line interface](#command-line-interface) and [programmatic API]

 ## Installation